ohmycloud/website/rst/manual.rst

 proc returns a value, the procedure body can access an implicitly declared variable named `result`:idx: that represents the return value.
 Procs can be overloaded.
-The overloading resolution algorithm determines which proc is the best match for the arguments.
-Example:
+The overloading resolution algorithm determines which proc is the best match for the arguments. 示例：

 .. code-block:: nim